 5) If the customer card is lost or stolen the customer must block the card by calling the hotline on +44(0)20 8166 9851.
 Replacement of the card is subject to a fee (see current price list).

-1) The customer is responsible for preventing unauthorised use of the customer’s personal data by third parties.
-This applies in particular to their personalized PIN/password.
+1) The customer is responsible for preventing unauthorised use of their personal data by third parties.
+This applies in particular to their personalised PIN/password.

 2) Co-bikes expressly states that Co-bikes employees are not authorised to and will never request / ask for the customer password.

-3) The customer may change the personal data anytime and as often as he/she wants.
+3) The customer may change their personal data at any time and as often as he/she wants.